Neck Pain & Bendigo Osteo

-At Bendigo Osteo, our Osteopaths and Massage Therapists regularly provide treatment and advise to people suffering from neck pain.
+At Bendigo Osteo, our Osteopaths and Massage Therapists regularly provide treatment and advice to people suffering from neck pain.

 The neck is a complex and amazing structure of the body.
 Its main role is to support the weight of the head (which is on average a heavy 4.5-5kgs).
 It also allows for head movement and importantly protects the spinal cord.
 Furthermore, the neck assists in swallowing and elevates the ribs when breathing.

 So, given all of its responsibilities and complexities, the neck is subject to a lot of stress and strain.
 In the majority of cases the cause of neck pain is musculoskeletal in origin.
 Which is what Osteopaths specialise in.

 The most common causes of musculoskeletal neck pain are: